About

 The site also gave me the opportunity to learn about PHP and MySQL and I developed a content management system for the site based around those technologies.
 This created the first social network of it’s kind for rollerbladers.
 The site was setup to reach out and give back to the community and sport that had brought me so much joy.

 In 2004, I graduated with a double major in Business Marketing and Film from San Jose State University.
 Soon after graduating, I went to work for Cisco.
 I randomly reunited with an old friend I used to skate with frequently.
 Law and I decided to work together on a new project.
-We spend a few months refining a new CMS based off Havenskate.com’s and added features such as user submittable news.
+We spent a few months refining a new CMS based off Havenskate.com’s and added features such as user submittable news.
 A new look and feel brought to life Rollerhome.com in October of 2007.

 Follow me on Twitter - twitter.com/jeffsawyer.